Civil RTC News

 Discretionary appointment of counsel

-A court may appoint counsel for any indigent litigant in a civil case.
+A court may appoint counsel for a respondent in a guardianship proceeding.

 Right to counsel